OpenNebula/website/content/software/release_information/release_notes_70/compatibility.md

 #### Persistent labels

-The new default or persistent labels in Sunstone adheres to the following structure:
+The new default or persistent labels in Sunstone adhere to the following structure:

 ```yaml
 #User labels are organized as nested categories and subcategories under each user template.